jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

-# Install base script execution platform
+# Install shell script execution platform

 ## - Choose the running platform
 For Windows 10, there are 2 options: